Rapid Central Station

 Rapid Central Station (also known as the Transit Center) is an intermodal transit station in downtown Grand Rapids, Michigan.
-It is operated by the Interurban Transit Partnership and serves as Grand Rapids' main city bus station as well as a station on the Silver Line bus rapid transit.
+It is operated by The Rapid and serves as Grand Rapids' main city bus station as well as a station on the Silver Line bus rapid transit.
 It is located on Grandville Avenue between Cherry Street and Wealthy Street, and is the BRT's northern terminus.
 It is just yards north of the city's intercity rail station, the Vernon J. Ehlers Station, on Century Avenue.

 History

 The station was built in 2004 at the cost of $22 million to serve as both a new bus station and a terminus for intercity coach routes such as Greyhound and Indian Trails.
 Greyhound moved its operations from 190 Wealthy Street SW on the corner of Grandville Avenue to be part of the intermodal station.
 It was the first transportation center in the US to receive LEED certification.